LLMO vs SEO vs GEO — How They Differ

 The three terms overlap heavily but have different origins and emphases:

 In practice, most agencies use LLMO and GEO interchangeably.
 Google's documentation uses neither term; they call the surface "AI Overviews" and recommend the same principles that already drive good SEO.
+If you're staffing this externally, most buyers procure it as AI search optimization consulting and let the acronym question fall out in the SOW.

 Why Citation — Not Ranking — Is the New Target